crossminer/FOCUS/README.md

 that are the most similar to the active project.
 Therefore, methods that are typically used conjointly by similar projects in similar contexts tend to be recommended first.

-We incorporate these ideas in a new context-aware collaborative filtering recommender system that mines OSS repositories to provide developers with API **F**uncti**O**n** **C**alls and **US**age patterns: FOCUS.
-FOCUS employs a new model to represent mutual relationships between projects and collaboratively mines API usage from the most similar projects.
+We incorporate these ideas in a new context-aware collaborative filtering recommender system that mines OSS repositories to provide developers with API **F**uncti**O**n **C**alls and **US**age patterns, FOCUS for short.
+Our approach employs a new model to represent mutual relationships between projects and collaboratively mines API usage from the most similar projects.

 # Repository structure #